fetchai/agents-aea/docs/acn-internals.md

 ### Agent Record

-An _Agent Record_ is a data structure containing information about an agent and its Proof-of-Representation (PoR) to be used by a peer for other peers.
+An _agent record_ is a data structure containing information about an agent and its Proof-of-Representation (PoR) to be used by a peer for other peers.
 This data structure is used as a payload in other ACN messages (see below).

-It contains the following fields:
+The `AgentRecord` data structure contains the following fields:
 - `service_id`: a string describing the service identifier.
 - `ledger_id`: a string.
 It is the identifier of the ledger this agent record is associated to.